mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/3-concatenation.md

 36
 ```

+But we can make printing data types nicer.
+We can join them together.

 ## Printing joined data types

 We can print a string together with another type with the `+` symbol.